aageeai/SynthVision-Mpox-Code/README.md

 2. Run notebook.
 The output will display the image along with its predicted class and the confidence score of the prediction.

-## Script Overview

-The script `mpox_model_predict.py` includes the following functionalities:
-- Loading the ViT model pre-trained on ImageNet with the top layer customized for our three classes.
-- A function `mpox_predict` that handles image preprocessing, model prediction, and visualization of results.

 ## License

 Specify the license under which your project is released.
 This informs users how they can legally use the project's code.